Skip to main content

 Beliefs, Behaviors, Results cycle

-They built something real.
-It grew.
-And somewhere along the way, the business stopped being the thing that gave them freedom and became the thing that took it away.
-They're working harder than ever.
-Making more money than ever, sometimes.
-And feeling more trapped than ever.
+They built something real but the business stopped being the thing that gave them freedom and became the thing that held them hostage.

 How Transformation Actually Works